-Registering your business is a fairly straightforward process, but it’s important to do it right to avoid complications down the road.
+Whether you’re registering your business as a sole proprietorship or a different business structure, registering your new business is a fairly straightforward process.
+Nevertheless, it’s important to register your business properly in order to avoid complications down the road.

-It probably goes without saying that naming your online store is super important.
-And choosing one that’s both on brand and available can be difficult.
-When brainstorming, it’s best to cast a wide net to first see what sticks and then hone in on your top ideas (try our business name generator).
+It probably goes without saying that your online store needs a name, and choosing a legal name for your business that’s both available and on brand can be challenging.
+When brainstorming your business name, it’s best to cast a wide net at first, then hone in on your top ideas.
+(Need some help coming up with ideas?
+Consult Shopify’s business name generator).

 Other important considerations when choosing your business name include: